DepTrai95/matjo-restaurant/README.md

-# Matjo - BBQ & HOTPOT
+# MATJO - BBQ & HOTPOT

 This is a simple website for a BBQ and HOTPOT restaurant, which is built using Vue 3 with Vite and plain CSS/SCSS.
 It is super performant and reaches 100 in each relevant category in a Lighthouse Test.